- HR guide

-When an employee exits the company, the offboarding process begins.
-Some challenges and tasks arise when losing an employee.
+Some challenges and tasks arise when it comes to the point to offboard an employee.
 However, it is particularly important to remain professional at all times and approach the situation in a structured manner.

 All of the offboarding checklists assume a legally binding contract termination is required and stays out of the question.